-Concomitant Therapy: Special care should be exercised in treating patients who are receiving concomitant therapy (either topically or systemically) with known photosensitizing agents such as anthralin, coal tar or coal tar derivatives, griseofulvin, phenothiazines, nalidixic acid, halogenated salicylanilides (bacteriostatic soaps), sulfonamides, tetracyclines, thiazides, and certain organic staining dyes such as methylene blue, toluidine blue, rose bengal and methyl orange may be at greater risk for photosensitivity reactions with UVADEX.
+Patients who are receiving concomitant therapy (either topically or systemically) with known photosensitizing agents such as anthralin, coal tar or coal tar derivatives, griseofulvin, phenothiazines, nalidixic acid, halogenated salicylanilides (bacteriostatic soaps), sulfonamides, tetracyclines, thiazides, and certain organic staining dyes such as methylene blue, toluidine blue, rose bengal and methyl orange may be at greater risk for photosensitivity reactions with UVADEX.

 Carcinogenicity, Mutagenesis, Impairment of Fertility

-Mettioxsalen was carcinogenic in male rats that were given the drug by oral gavage five days per week for 103 weeks at doses of 37, 5 and 75 mg/kg.
-The 37.5 mg/kg dose is about 1900 times greater than a single human methoxsalen dose during extra corporeal photopheresis treatment on a body surface area basis.
+Methoxsalen was carcinogenic in male rats that were given the drug by oral gavage five days per week for 103 weeks at doses of 37.5 and 75 mg/kg.
+The 37.5 mg/kg dose is about 1900 times greater than a single human methoxsalen dose during extracorporeal photopheresis treatment on a body surface area basis.
 The neoplastic lesions in rats included adenomas and adenocarcinomas of the tubular epithelium of the kidneys, carcinoma or squamous cell carcinoma of the Zymbal gland and alveolar or bronchiolar adenomas.
 Topical or intraperitoneal methoxsalen is a potent photo-carcinogen in albino mice and hairless mice.

-Methoxsalen may cause fetal harm when given to a pregnant woman, Doses of 80 to 160 mg/kg/day given during organogenesis caused significant fetal toxicity in rats.
-The lowest of these doses, 80 mg/kg/day, is over 4000 times greater than a single dose of UVADEX® (methoxsalen) on a mg/m2 basis.
+Methoxsalen may cause fetal harm when given to a pregnant woman.
+Doses of 80 to 160 mg/kg/day given during organogenesis caused significant fetal toxicity in rats.
+The lowest of these doses, 80 mg/kg/day, is over 4000 times greater than a single dose of UVADEX™ on a mg/m² basis.
 Fetal toxicity was associated with significant maternal weight loss, anorexia and increased relative liver weight.
 Signs of fetal toxicity included increased fetal mortality, increased resorptions, late fetal death, fewer fetuses per litter, and decreased fetal weight.
 Methoxsalen caused an increase in skeletal malformation and variations at doses of 80 mg/kg/day and above.
 There are no adequate and well-controlled studies of methoxsalen in pregnant women.
-If UVADEX® (methoxsalen) is used during pregnancy, or if the patient becomes pregnant while receiving UVADEX® (methoxsalen) , the patient should be apprised of the potential hazard to the fetus.
-Women of child bearing potential should be advised to avoid becoming pregnant.
+If UVADEX™ is used during pregnancy, or if the patient becomes pregnant while receiving UVADEX™, the patient should be apprised of the potential hazard to the fetus.
+Women of childbearing potential should be advised to avoid becoming pregnant.

 Basal Cell Carcinomas

 Serious burns from either UVA or sunlight (even through window glass) can result if the recommended dosage of methoxsalen is exceeded or precautions are not followed.
 Advise patients to avoid all exposure to sunlight during the 24 hours following photopheresis treatment.

 Carcinogenesis, Mutagenesis, and Impairment of Fertility